• Skip to primary navigation

 Wash and dry your cauliflower.
 Then cut cauliflower florets into bitesize pieces.

-• Toss cauliflower florets with 2 tablespoons of avocado oil.
+• To avoid watery casserole, we’ll flash roast our cauliflower so the excess water is cooked off.
+Toss cauliflower florets with 2 tablespoons of avocado oil.
 Season with salt and pepper.
 Spread on a baking sheet and roast for 10 minutes.

 Then turn florets over (I use tongs) and roast for 5-10 more minutes.
 Don’t overcrowd the baking sheet or your cauliflower could get mushy and won’t cook evenly.

 • Meanwhile, soften cream cheese in your skillet over a low flame.
-Flavor with a 1/4 teaspoon of garlic powder, a 1/4 teaspoon of salt, and 2 tablespoons of parmesan cheese.
+Flavor with a 1/4 teaspoon of garlic powder, a 1/4 teaspoon of salt a dash of pepper, and 2 tablespoons of parmesan cheese.

 Then toss with your bite-size chunks of ham for about 5 more minutes.